A Guide to Automated Quality Management

 Phase 3: Choose the Right Technology and Launch a Pilot

-3. Find and fix unexpected problems on a small scale before they affect the whole company.
+Fix problems on a small scale before they affect the whole company.

 Phase 4: Scale and Manage the Change